 ELECTRONIC TRAVEL AUTHORIZATION

-If you plan to fly into Canada by air, make sure you have an Electronic Travel Authorization (eTA), otherwise you may get stuck at the airport.
+If you plan to fly into Canada by air, make sure you have an Electronic Travel Authorization (eTA), otherwise you may not be allowed to board the plane.

 What is an eTA and why do I need it?